 In light of the recent events that have turned the Australian public eye to cybersecurity matters, we want to help you understand what the persisting threats have been and what practical steps to take right now.
 It’s important here to understand that the cyber threat landscape has existed and evolved for quite some time now.
 In fact, the Australian economy loses $1 billion on an annual basis as a result of cyber attacks.
-This is a complex and continually shifting issue, so unfortunately there isn’t a silver bullet solution prevents future attacks from happening – it takes a combined and consistent approach to maintain security.
+This is a complex and continually shifting issue, so unfortunately there isn’t a silver bullet solution prevents future attacks from happening – it takes a combined and consistent approach to maintain cyber security.

 As a player in the security industry for eleven years, CTRL Group has seen hackers take advantage of all kinds of scenarios.
 Most recently it’s the uncertainty, chaos, and remote working situations that have allowed attackers to enact social engineering methods and other strategic attacks to gain access to an organisation’s systems and information.
 We’ve also spotted common script patterns and have formulated a strategy to mitigate risks.